NOTE: Important Macau H/O changes: See HERE

-Global Flying Hospitals chose Macau SAR China as its Asia Region Head Office, as it provided all the ingredients required to enable the charity to function at its optimum.
+Global Flying Hospitals selected Macau SAR as its Head Office in 2009, as it provided all the ingredients required to enable the charity to function at its optimum.
 Here are a few:

-- It enables easy access to the aircraft refurbishment and modification firm, in Xiamen, China.
-This firm; partially owned by Boeing and world airlines, has full capabilities to refurbish, complete complex checks, engine work, paint and certify GFH’s aircraft… and at a pricing that substantially reduces costs if undertaken in Western countries.
+- It enables easy access for aircraft servicing in Hong Kong and Xiamen, China.
+This Xiamen firm is partially owned by Boeing and world airlines, has full capabilities to complete complex checks, engine work, livery paint and certify GFH’s aircraft … and at a pricing that substantially reduces costs if undertaken in Western countries.

 - Macau’s airport facility (CAM) has been very welcoming to GFH.
 CAM allows for GFH’s aircraft to land and park at the airport, free of charges and fees, due to their humanitarian application, whereas other airports have very restrictive regulations and fees.